 It is important that students (and the whole school community) experience well-planned and meaningful liturgies in accordance with Church guidelines.
-As with other areas mentioned in this handbook, the role of the DRS in organising school liturgies and Masses should be one of co-ordination rather than sole responsibility.
-Other members of staff should be encouraged to use their talents and those of their students.
+As with other areas mentioned in this handbook, the role of the DRS in organising school liturgies and Masses should be one of coordination rather than sole responsibility.
+Young people and other members of staff should be encouraged to use their talents and develop skills in this area.